Partido da Imprensa Golpista: Historical background

 Paulo Henrique said that the mainstream Brazilian press historically defends coup d'états whenever the Brazilian President is not elected from among members of the ruling elites.
 The PIG, according to Amorim, had its origin with Carlos Lacerda, whom he says "helped to kill Getúlio Vargas".
-It continued its "struggle against democracy" throughout the governments of Juscelino Kubitscheck and João Goulart, when finally "it openly defended and promoted the Brazilian military putsch of March 1964".
+It continued its "struggle against democracy" throughout the governments of Juscelino Kubitschek and João Goulart, when finally "it openly defended and promoted the Brazilian military putsch of March 1964".
 According to him, the mass media also "hammered Rio's governor Brizola throughout his two terms in office, and now conspires against Lula".
 Political scientist Wanderley Guilherme dos Santos, who predicted the overthrow of President João Goulart in 1964, said in an interview with CartaCapital in 2005 that the "mainstream media led Vargas to commit suicide based on nothing; it almost prevented Juscelino from taking office based on nothing; it led to Jânio resignation, taking advantage of his craziness, based on nothing; it tried to prevent Goulart's inauguration based on nothing".